peez80/docker-hivemq/README.md

 If you want to use TLS, you HAVE to mount the keystore and (if applicable) the truststore, since the provided stores are some rookie-like created self signed trust stores:

     docker run -itd -v /local/path/to/keystore.jks:/opt/hivemq/cert/hivemq_keystore.jks:ro -v /local/path/to/truststore.jks:/opt/hivemq/cert/hivemq_truststore.jks peez/hivemq

+Additionally you have to set the details of your keystores by using the following ENV variables:

+    HIVEMQ_KEYSTORE_PASSWORD
+    HIVEMQ_PRIVATE_KEY_PASSWORD
+    HIVEMQ_TRUSTSTORE_PASSWORD

 Plugins
 -------